Notice of Pre-AIA or AIA Status

 Regarding Claim 10:

-The computer-implemented method of claim 1, further comprising: generating, by the processor set, remedy a suggestion for addressing the symptom of the symptom-resource pairing, wherein the generating of the remedy suggestion is based on a quantity of correlations within the natural language summary to indicator data that are applicable to the resource of the symptom-resource pairing (Anand: ¶[0033] relies on quantity/ frequency of correlated indicators to infer causes, Bu discloses generating a summary report).
+The computer-implemented method of claim 1, further comprising: generating, by the processor set, the remedy suggestion for addressing the symptom of the symptom-resource pairing, wherein the generating of the remedy suggestion is based on a quantity of correlations within the natural language summary to indicator data that are applicable to the resource of the symptom-resource pairing (Anand: ¶[0033] relies on quantity/ frequency of correlated indicators to infer causes, Bu discloses generating a summary report).

 Bu and Anand are combinable because they are from the same field of endeavor, i.e., computer security, incident management and summarizing alerts.
 Bu discloses generative summarization techniques for IT incidents and Anand discloses extracting structured alert data including symptoms, affected resources and keyword dependency relationships.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to disclose adding to the summary of Bu, a symptom resource pairing correspond to the alert and that is based also on a topology of keywords of the alert.
 The suggestion/motivation for doing so is “the correlation, prediction rules can be configured to predict potential problems.” as disclosed by Anand in ¶[0054].